coolzhao/Geo-SAM/README.md

 After selecting the raster layer or image file you want to process, you should also choose the proper bands.
 The SAM natively supports only three-band RGB images, but we have adapted the tool to support one or two-band images so that you can try grayscale images or NDVI spectral index images.

 The values of the image input to the SAM should range from 0 to 255, and you may need to specify the value range (in `Advanced Parameters`) to be rescaled to [0, 255].
-By default, the tool will help you to find the min and max values of the first selected band data of the image and rescale the value range of [min, max] to [0, 255].
+By default, the tool will help you to find the min and max values of the image data and rescale the value range of [min, max] to [0, 255].

 ### Patch Sampling